MickeyPickey/AutoQuest/README.md

   <img src="./AutoQuest.png" alt="AutoQuest" width="400">
 </p>

-## Overview
+## 🧭 Overview
-**AutoQuest** is a World of Warcraft 1.12 (Vanilla) addon that automatically:
+**AutoQuest** is a lightweight World of Warcraft 1.12 (Vanilla) addon designed to streamline questing by automating repetitive interactions.
+It automatically:
-- Accepts quests when you talk to NPCs.
+- Accepts quests when you talk to NPCs
-- Turns in completed quests instantly.
+- Turns in completed quests instantly

-This addon simply aims to speed up questing and eliminating having to stop and needlessly click accept or complete a bunch of times.
+No more tedious clicking—just pure questing efficiency.

-## Features
+## ✨ Features
-- **Auto-Accept Quests:** No more clicking "Accept" every time.
+- **Auto-Accept Quests:** Instantly accepts available quests from NPCs
-- **Auto-Turn In Quests:** Instantly completes eligible quests.
+- **Auto-Turn In Quests:** Automatically completes eligible quests
-- **Lightweight & Fast:** Minimal performance impact.
+- **Smart Reward Selection:** If all quest rewards are unusable by the player, the addon selects the one with the highest vendor value
+- **Manual Override:** Hold the **Shift** key to temporarily pause automation and interact manually
+- **Performance-Friendly:** Lightweight and optimized for minimal impact
-- **Vanilla API Support:** Compatible with WoW 1.12 client.
+- **Vanilla-Compatible:** Fully supports the WoW 1.12 API

-## Installation
+## 📦 Installation
-1. Download or clone this repository.
+1. Download or clone this repository
-2. Place the `AutoQuest` folder into your WoW "..\Interface\AddOns" directory.
+2. Place the `AutoQuest` folder into your WoW `..\Interface\AddOns` directory
-3. Remove "-main" from the folder name.
+3. Rename the folder to remove any suffix like `-main`
-4. Done!

-All feedback appreciated,
-Thanks!
+4. Launch the game and enjoy automated questing

+## 🙌 Credits
+Special thanks to **Intet161** for foundational contributions and inspiration.
+Static vendor price tables adapted from **ShaguTweaks**.

+## 💬 Feedback
+All feedback is welcome—whether it's bug reports, feature suggestions, or optimization ideas.
+Thanks for using